Abeikud/WeEvents/REPORT.md

 ## Design Decisions

-e leveraged abstract classes and inheritance to avoid code duplication, allowing each specialized event type to extend Event with minimal code.
-Custom linked lists provide precise control, and we opted for email as a unique identifier for Attendees—this simplifies search and guarantees uniqueness system-wide.
+I leveraged abstract classes and inheritance to avoid code duplication, allowing each specialized event type to extend Event with minimal code.
+Custom linked lists provide precise control, and I opted for email as a unique identifier for Attendees—this simplifies search and guarantees uniqueness system-wide.

-Recursive methods were used for searching and reporting on nested events.
+Recursive methods Ire used for searching and reporting on nested events.
 Logic for auto-promoting waitlisted attendees after removals is encapsulated in removeAttendee.

 Design prioritizes clarity and scalability: by using generics and abstraction, the system can handle thousands of objects without structural changes.
 Storing data in raw linked lists is efficient for small-to-mid datasets, but could be swapped for hash-based structures for future scalability (e.g., to O(1) lookups for attendees/events).